Alfonso Lenhardt

-Alfonso E. Lenhardt (born October 29, 1943) is a retired United States Army Major General who represented the United States as Ambassador to Tanzania from 2009 to 2013.
-He was also accredited as the US representative to the East African Community (EAC) in 2010.
+Alfonso E. Lenhardt (born October 29, 1943) is a retired United States Army major general who represented the United States as ambassador to Tanzania from 2009 to 2013.
+He was also accredited as the U.S. representative to the East African Community (EAC) in 2010.
 He left his post in October 2013.
 From 2001 to 2003, he served as Sergeant at Arms of the United States Senate.
 From 1965 to 1997, he had a distinguished military career in the U.S. Army, with multiple assignments to various parts of the world, retiring as a highly decorated Major General.

 Born in New York City, Lenhardt earned a B.S. degree in Criminal Justice from the University of Nebraska.
 Lenhardt later received an M.A. degree in Public Administration from Central Michigan University and an M.S. degree in the Administration of Justice from Wichita State University.